 One of the ways this could be demonstrated is how managers coach employees.
 Without proper coaching, employees maintain a status quo with no improvement in their work performance, which may eventually result in employees becoming unproductive or feeling inadequate.
 Either way, it could have a negative impact on the growth and success of individual employees, as well as on teams within an organisation.

 It’s also possible for employees to feel that the responsibilities given to them do not match their expectations, no thanks to indistinct discussions of what exactly the job is all about during the interview stage.

-Uncertainties and mistrust may then get in the way of manager-employee relationship, causing another stumbling block in talent retention.
+Uncertainties and mistrust may then get in the way of employee relations causing another stumbling block in talent retention.
 In extreme cases, there could be an unjust treatment of employees such as playing favourites or playing the blaming game happening in the workplace, which could antagonise members of the organisation.

 These are just some of the scenarios that explain why having good managers in your workforce makes unnecessary turnover a little less common—if not totally avoidable.
 Whether or not this holds true for your organisation, what’s certain is that excessive turnover is detrimental for your business in more ways than one.

 We’ve already established the fact that exiting employees can cost your business, given that you had to invest resources into hiring, training, and certifying them in the course of their employment.
 Those investments immediately vanish into thin air once an employee resigns, while replacing old employees can make you expend additional resources yet again on job posting and other recruitment activities.

 Unfortunately, your company’s turnover woes don’t stop there.
 The following areas also suffer negative impacts when there’s a high rate of employee attrition in your office: